raghabendra-dash/IMDB-Movie/README.md

 Using Render go to static website section after syncing render to github and then deploy this webapp using this github repo link and required settings.

-### Step 8: Record an Explanation Video

-Record a video explaining your project's features, functionality, and any creative additions you have made.
-Walk through the app's usage and demonstrate its capabilities.

-### Step 9: Submit the Project

-Submit your project by sharing the Render Hosting link, Github repository link and the video explanation.
-Keep in mind that this is a general guide, and you can add more features or improvements to showcase your creativity and skills.

-If you like my project, make sure to give a star to my repository !!!